Subscribe to Our Newsletter

 5) Professional sleeper

 This career sounds like a dream, and it’s the most comfortable one on this list.
-A professional sleeper does just what its title says: sleeping for a living.
-Someone needs to test the quality, durability and comfort of bedding materials and who better for the job than a professional!
-There are various roles a professional sleeper can adopt, most notably a bed tester, an exhibitionist sleeper or a scientific research subject.
+A professional sleeper does just what its title says: sleeps for a living.
+Someone needs to test the quality, durability, and comfort of bedding materials, and who better for the job than a professional?
+There are various roles a professional sleeper can adopt, most notably a bed tester, an exhibitionist sleeper, or a scientific research subject.

 Roisin Madigan had the privilege of becoming a luxury bed tester for England-based bed company Simon Horn Ltd, where she was required to test beds in the showroom under a variety of conditions while blogging about each one.
 Some of these conditions included being under the influence of caffeine or alcohol.
 At the end of one month, she earned GBP1,000 (roughly RM5,500) just for relaxing!